-Prior to beginning vacation leave, the member is required to clear with appropriate judicial officer before beginning the vacation leave, and inform the scheduling supervisor in writing of this action in order to be eligible for compensation in this section.
-When member begins the trip from the vacation site to the work location, the member will be placed in travel status and the State will be responsible for the member's reasonable transportation costs.
+Prior to beginning vacation leave, the member is required to clear with the appropriate judicial officer before beginning the vacation leave, and inform the scheduling supervisor in writing of this action in order to be eligible for compensation in this section.

+When the member begins the trip from the vacation site to the work location, the member will be placed in travel status.
 At completion of the trip, the member will be compensated at the overtime rate.
 Upon arrival at the work location, the member shall be placed in normal duty status and compensated at the overtime rate for all hours worked.

 When the member's presence is no longer required, the member shall have the option of being returned to the vacation leave site or remaining.
 In any event, every reasonable effort shall be made to allow the member to extend the vacation by the interrupted period.
 If the member chooses to return to the vacation leave site, the member will be placed in travel status from the time the trip begins until it ends and will be compensated at the overtime rate.
-The State is responsible for reasonable transportation costs.

-FLEXIBLE SCHEDULE - INTENT LANGUAGE
+15.13 - FLEXIBLE SCHEDULE - INTENT LANGUAGE

 The intent of a flexible schedule workweek is for the employee to address his/her work schedule throughout the workweek to accommodate the work load, such as an extended number of hours to be worked during a village visit or complex investigation.
 It is acknowledged that during the course of a flexible schedule workweek, hours worked earlier in the week may cause a decision to be made by a supervisor as to whether overtime is necessary to complete the employee's scheduled workweek, or whether the employee is going to take the rest of the workweek off in conjunction with his/her RDOs.
-It is not the intent of a flexible schedule of the week for a planned event, unless it is mutually agreed upon with the employee.
+It is not the intent of a flexible schedule to allow the Employer to split shifts or shorten a shift in the middle of the week for a planned event, unless it is mutually agreed upon with the employee.